-Back in the 1930s, Dr. Joshua Davies developed exercises to help women deal with incontinence.
+Back in the 1930s, Dr. Joshua Davies theorized that strengthening the pubococcygeal muscles (PCs) might help women deal with incontinence.
+In the 40’s Dr. Arnold Kegels created exercises to do just that.
 As a side effect, a number of patients reported having better orgasms or having orgasms for the first time.

 We now know that his exercises work the pubococcygeal muscles (PCs).
 The stronger your PCs, the better your orgasms.
 It’s easier to have an orgasm and they tend to be stronger.